pimcore/customer-data-framework/doc/CustomerSegments.md

 $segmentManager->saveMergedSegments($customer);

 /*
-    The same example above but manually determine the counter (based on activity data) */
+    The same example like above but manually determine the counter (based on activity data) */
 $hikingActivityCounter = 12;
 $climbingActivityCounter = 3;